 abroad and turn on your wireless phone, it will automatically search

 for a wireless network.
-Registration can take from 30 seconds to
+Registration can take from a few seconds to

 several minutes.
 When the name or network number of the local network